UW-INFO442-SP24/sunrise2.0/README.md

 ## Published Site

-Link to our published web app:
+Our published web app can be viewed here:

 ## Mission